 “Yellowstone loved to brag that they had a bus for every day of the year,” says Leslie Quinn, an interpretive specialist for Yellowstone National Park Lodges, the park’s primary concessionaire.
 “Yellowstone had the second largest bus fleet in the country in the mid-20s, second only to Greyhound.”

-Regularly scheduled themed tours depart from Old Faithful, Mammoth Hot Springs, and Lake Hotel from late May to October.
+Regularly scheduled themed Yellowstone bus tours depart from Old Faithful, Mammoth Hot Springs, and Lake Hotel from late May to October.
 The Historic Yellow Bus can take you to the heart of the greatest geyser region of Yellowstone or wildlife-rich areas like Hayden Valley and the Northern Range.
 And one of the buses can even be rented for private tours.
 Whether you prefer a leisurely morning, geyser gazing, or wildlife watching we can help you create your perfect day in a Historic Yellow Bus.

 But wherever they roam, Yellowstone’s historic yellow buses are certain to cause a stir among onlookers.